henrfos/centrality_modularity-networkx/README.md

 # centrality_modularity-networkx
 Playing with centrality based on degree/eigenvector centrality using networkx library

-Measuringcentrality based on degree/eigenvector centrality using networkx library.

 • Detecting modularity of the graph using label propagation or louvain method (use networkx libraries).